Neats29/neats29.github.io/source/_posts/self-awareness.md

 Walking in life with fragile egos, trapped knee deep in the patterns we've picked up since childhood.
 The best part though, is that we can step out and see ourselves; self-awareness is just another skill that could be developed.

-Passionate about the work of [Yuval Noah Harari](https://www.ynharari.com/), author of Sapiens and Homo Deus, I read 21 Lessons for the 21st century in September.
+Passionate about the work of [Yuval Noah Harari](https://www.ynharari.com/), author of Sapiens and Homo Deus, I read [21 Lessons for the 21st Century](https://www.ynharari.com/book/21-lessons/) in September.
 Yuval believes humanity is faced with 3 challenges in the coming decades: nuclear war, climate change, and technological disruption.
 He seems to have 2 aims writing this book.
 Firstly, he wants to inspire a minority of the readers to tackle these issues in their field of work.
-Secondly, he wants to spark an interest in the reader to become mindful and self-aware.
+Secondly, he wants to spark an interest in the reader to become mindful and self-aware, to at least be more prepared for the third challenge.

 As the book came to an end, I was faced with the reality that I hadn’t taken my own self knowledge seriously enough.
 I was aware of the discrepancy between reality and my perception of it based on the feedback I had received.
 So I dove in and came across the book Insight by Tasha Eurich who claims **"Self-awareness is the secret ingredient for success in the 21st century.”**